 Maintaining a Union League Scholarship

-This letter should be sent to the Foundations office each year, addressed to the Board of Trustees of the Scholarship Foundation.
-A scholar should share information about what has been going on in his or her life for the past year and any exciting upcoming events.
-This letter is meant for a scholar’s file, but can be shared at any time with the Board or donors.
+The annual update letter should be sent to the Foundations office, addressed to the Board of Trustees of the Scholarship Foundation.
+Scholars should share information about what has been going on in his or her life for the past year and any exciting upcoming events.
+This letter is meant for each scholar’s file, but can be shared at any time with the Board or donors.

 Each year, the new incoming class of Union League Scholars is asked to sign a meaningful piece of paperwork in acceptance of their scholarships.
-This document is called The Franklin Letter.
-The Franklin Letter is a letter that Benjamin Franklin wrote to a young man to whom he had lent money.
-Franklin was explaining that while he expected no direct re-payment of the loan, it was not simply a gift.
-The letter read in part: “When you meet another honest man in similar distress, you will pay me by lending to him, and then you will discharge the debt.
-I hope it may thus go through many hands”.
-In accepting the scholarship, we ask the Union League Scholar to make a pledge to give back this gift, to continue paying it forward.
+This document is called The Franklin Letter, a letter that Benjamin Franklin wrote to a young man to whom he had lent money.
+In the document, Franklin explains that while he expected no direct re-payment of the loan, it was not simply a gift.
+The letter reads in part: “When you meet another honest man in similar distress, you will pay me by lending to him, and then you will discharge the debt.
+I hope it may thus go through many hands.”
+By accepting their scholarship, we ask the Union League Scholars to make a pledge to give back this gift, to continue paying it forward.